This post may contain affiliate links. Please read our disclosure policy.

 - Mix in the diced onion, tomatoes, garlic, cilantro, and fresh ground black pepper.
 Stir to combine and season with additional salt, pepper, and lime juice, to taste.

-Jessica’s Notes
+Notes

 Frequently Asked Questions

-For best results, freeze smooth guacamole without watery add-ins, press plastic wrap directly against the surface, and store in an airtight container.
+Frozen guacamole can be okay.
+After thawing, it tends to be more watery or grainy, and any added ingredients like tomatoes or onions can turn mushy or bland.
+For best results, only freeze smooth guacamole without watery add-ins (like tomatoes).
+Press a sheet of plastic wrap directly against the surface, and freeze it in an airtight storage container.
 Thaw overnight in the fridge, stir well, and add a fresh squeeze of lime and salt before serving.

 Yes, lemon juice works in a pinch and still helps prevent browning.
 However, for traditional, tangy flavor, I definitely recommend sticking with fresh lime juice.